Propagation of chaos in mean field networks of FitzHugh-Nagumo neurons: Preliminaries

-For technical reasons, we need a greater restoring force by the Lyapunov function than the one given in Lemma~\ref{Lya_limit}.
-We thus modify it in order to obtain estimates such as \eqref{dyn_tilde_H_non_lin} and \eqref{gen_part_sum} below.
+For technical reasons, we need a greater restoring force by the Lyapunov function than the one given in Lemma~\ref{lem:Lya_limit}.
+We thus modify it to obtain estimates such as~\eqref{eq:dyn_{t}ilde_H_non_lin} and~\eqref{eq:gen_part_sum} below.